nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Post-interaction interview highlights:

-- misunderstood the onscreen instructions "Look Here" to mean 'closely examine this part of the device' rather than 'direct your gaze to this point'
+- misunderstood the onscreen instructions "Look Here" to mean 'peer into this part of the device' rather than 'direct your gaze to this point'
 - without pause, provided a 'junk email account' when asked for an email address
 - initially mistook the device for a wall-mounted hand dryer like those you find in public restrooms